swmannepalli/MicrosoftFabric_HOL/fabric/Readme-shell.md

 48. **Repeat** above steps for the other two scripts in the repository.
 Get the scripts [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/tree/microsoftfabric/fabric/artifacts/warehousescripts)

 >**Note:** If there are no replacements necessary in the scripts, you can skip the steps in between.
+> We're not going to execute these scripts now as the tables are already created as part of deployment.
+These scripts are for your reference in the future.

 49. **Click** 'New visual query'.